Makeve/lemp-students-selenium/7-selenium-testing/setting-up-selenium.md

    1. Go to About Google Chrome and update.
    2. Then download the matching ChromeDriver.

-- Option 3: or use Selenium Manager (recommended)
+- Option 3: or use Selenium Manager (Recommended)
+   - Selenium Manager automatically downloads the right driver.
+   - You don’t need to set `webdriver.chrome.driver` manually.

 #### 4e.
 Common Pitfalls (Reference / Optional)
 - Multiple `chromedriver` executables on your system